ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/indicator_to_indicator_assoc.rst

 Association
 ^^^^^^^^^^^

-An association allows two Indicators of certain types to be related to one another in the manner that Indicators can be associated to Groups.
-Below is a list of the Indicator-to-Indicator associations possible in the ThreatConnect Cloud, along with the Indicator types that can be associated with one another using each association.
+An Association allows two Indicators of certain types to be related to one another in the manner that Indicators can be associated to Groups.
+Below is a list of the Indicator-to-Indicator Associations possible in the ThreatConnect Cloud, along with the Indicator types that can be associated with one another using each Association.

 +-----------------------+-------------------------+------------------------+
 | Name                  | API Branch              | Indicators Associated  |